The 14 Best Beaches Near Merida, Mexico: Distances, Map + Local Tips

 - Public transportation is random, if not nonexistent, so if you decide to explore that area, you would be better off renting a car.

 There are quite a few beach hotels in Celestun at any price and style.
-Personally, I believe the luxury hotels in the area don’t offer great value for money, but if you love comfort and are prepared to splurge, you may find some charming accommodations.
+Personally, I believe the luxury hotels in the area don’t offer great value for money, but if you love comfort and are prepared to splurge, you may find some lovely accommodations.

 There are also cheap hotels for those who travel on a budget.

 As for food, there is not much choice either, depending on the season.
 If it’s high season or weekends, you may find a couple of restaurants on the beach open.
+The restaurants in town are just acceptable.
+I had breakfast at the Oxxo, the popular Mexican convenience store, but I was traveling on the cheap at the time.
+I am sure that upscale hotels also offer decent meals or at least breakfast.

 Hotel San Julio – a budget hotel with just about everything you need, private bathroom, cleaners, and WIFI.
 Located right on the beach.
 Check prices and details